Don and Cindy Joy run Joy Ceramics. It is a family business.

 Using the glaze program "Digitalfire Insite" we began to work on glazes using both glaze calculations and glaze tests.
 These days our glazes are formulated using both.
 The glaze calculations are interesting because using them one can tell the level of fluxes, silica, and alumina in the glaze and work with food safe glazes.

 Don and Cindy have two children Christopher and David, one living in Massachusetts and the other living near them in Connecticut.
 Their grandchildren love to stay over with Grampee and Omi.
 Don was "grandfather" for a number of years until grandchildren Nathan and Lucas determined that they could come up with their own favorite name.
 A while back the favorites were Grampee and Grampoo, it seems like they have settled on Grandbum now.
 Cindy liked the name "Omi" better than Grandmother and it has stuck.
 Don has worked over the years as a Computer Science and Software Engineering Professor, having a Ph.D. in Computer Engineering.
 He has also worked for numerous companies in software development.
 Cindy loves genealogy and tracing the history of families and regions of New England.

 We found a couple in Maine who was closing their business and bought their pottery molds and slip casting equipment.
-2000 vintage pottery molds were included in this purchase.
+500 or so vintage pottery molds were kept from this purchase.
 Slip casting complements our wheel thrown and hand build pottery.
 We are also working with creating slip casting molds of our own.